What is an Out of School Setting?

-- Awareness workshops and advice to parents and carers to help them make safe, informed decisions when considering using an OOSS
+- Awareness workshops and advice for parents and carers, helping them make safe, informed decisions when considering using an OOSS

-- Hammersmith & Fulham OOSS will have the opportunity to go on our website with additional information to publicise their OOSS offer to the community
+- The opportunity to register with our website and to publicise an OOSS offer to the community

 All of this information can also be found on our leaflets, which are available in English, Arabic and Somali below: